StevenRasmussen/EFCore.SqlServer.NodaTime/README.md

 Install-Package SimplerSoftware.EntityFrameworkCore.SqlServer.NodaTime
 ```

+**Note:** Versioning follows the [major.minor] of EF Core so that it is easy to know which version to install.
+Ie, if you are using EF Core v5.x then you would install v5.x of this package.
+Build and revision numbers are not guaranteed to follow the same numbers.

 Then call the `UseNodaTime()` method as part of your SqlServer configuration during the `UseSqlServer` method call:
 ```csharp
 using Microsoft.EntityFrameworkCore.SqlServer.NodaTime.Extensions;